uxn

 uxn guide

-The same Uxn rom can be used on a variety of desktop computers, on tiny electronics, modern handhelds, and even in your, ugh, browser.
+The same Uxn rom can be used on a variety of desktop computers, on tiny electronics, modern handhelds, and in the browser.

 Startup